CTE Instructor FAQs

 WHAT IS A CTE ADVISORY COMMITTEE?

 A program advisory committee is a group of individuals from business, industry, and education representing a cross section of a specific CTE area.
-This committee meets to provide input, recommendations and assistance necessary for effective programs..
+This committee meets to provide input, recommendations, and assistance necessary for effective programs.
 Official sign-in sheets, agendas and minutes are required for all meetings.
+See the CIP SELF-REVIEW for other requirements.

 DO I HAVE TO HAVE AN ADVISORY COMMITTEE MEETING FOR MY CTE PROGRAM?

 All State approved CTE programs are required to have an active advisory committee for their program.
-Advisory committees are required to meet a minimum of twice each school year.
+Advisory committees are required to meet a minimum of twice each school year, usually in the Fall and then again in the early Spring.
 Most instructors find their local program advisory committees to be a valuable resource and sounding board for their programs.

 WHO SHOULD BE ON A PROGRAM ADVISORY COMMITTEE?

 The majority of members MUST be from related business and industry.
 When selecting advisory committee members, you should consider the potential for the person to provide input and recommendations on decisions related to your overall program.
-Members should be willing to give of their time and expertise and agree to participate in the functions of the committee.
+Members should be willing to give their time and expertise and agree to participate in the functions of the committee.
 The committee chair MUST be a representative from business or industry.
+Other Advisory requirements can be found under CIP SELF-REVIEW.

 WHAT ARE THE REQUIREMENTS FOR MY PROFESSIONAL DEVELOPMENT?